April 24, 2018

 It is the only hospital in Central Louisiana to receive an A rating.

 “We are extremely proud to receive an ‘A’ rating from The Leapfrog Group,” said Jason Cobb, Rapides Regional Medical Center’s chief executive officer.
-“Our staff work tirelessly to provide the safest care possible to our patients.
+“Our staff work tirelessly toward providing the safest care possible to our patients.
 Their safety is our first priority, so whether it be communication about medications, quadruple-checking medication orders, vigilance in preventing medical errors or infections, this score is proof that our efforts are benefiting patients and their families.”